Quadrantal/WolfKey/LOCAL_DEVELOPMENT.md

 ## Overview

-The parallel grade checking system uses **Celery** with **Redis** to:
+The grade checking system uses Celery with Redis and separates workload into two dedicated worker types:
-- Check user grades in parallel (instead of sequentially)
-- Schedule automatic grade checks every 30 minutes
-- Handle email notifications in a separate queue
-- Handle auto complete courses when users requests it
+- grades_worker: Dedicated to grade-checking tasks that use Selenium/WebDriver and are memory-intensive.
+- general_worker: Handles all other tasks (emails, notifications, autocomplete, interactive tasks).

 ## Local Development